 The eLicensing system is back online.
 The launch of the new and improved system has been postponed to spring 2021.
 Learn more.

 Induction Program Evaluation and Renewal

 Renewing Current Programs

 CDE approved induction programs for teachers, specialized service professionals (SSP), principals, and administrators must be evaluated and renewed every five years.
 All district and BOCES operated induction programs were required to submit for renewal in 2018.
-Charter school operated programs were required to submit for renewal in 2019.
+Charter school operated programs were required to submit for renewal in 2019 and non-public schools in 2020.
 Districts, BOCES, or charter schools interested in developing new programs should view the Induction Program Initial Application Checklist.
 This submission process involves CDE ensuring that existing programs are compliant with what is required under the Colorado Educator Licensing Act.

 FAQ's related to the impact of COVID-19 on induction programs are now available here.

 About the Submission Process

 The 2021 submission window will be open from February 1 through March 31.
 Induction providers may submit at any time during this window.
 Follow the links below to access the appropriate application.